Despite being blessed with the soundtrack and soul of a sports car, Jaguar had its rag-top ride and handle more like a scaled-down GT.

 But as time passes, it’s equally apparent that the manufacturer was keeping its powder dry for the permanently covered coupé, a car it confidently describes as the most capable production Jaguar ever.

 Big words.
 But the initial response has backed them up.
-In R form the new F-Type stands as one of the best pound-for-pound performance cars .
+For 2017, In R form the new F-Type stands as one of the best pound-for-pound performance cars .